smitdalt/machine-learning/README.md

 ABET: Math/Science, Engineering Topics.

 Outcomes:
-- Understand the basic process of machine learning:
+- Understand the basic process of machine learning.
 - Understand the concepts of learning theory, i.e., what is learnable, bias, variance, overfitting.
 - Understand the concepts and application of supervised, unsupervised, semi-supervised, and reinforcement learning.
 - The ability to analyze a data set including the ability to understand which data attributes (dimensions) affect the outcome.